 The following items are listed in order to actively disclose information to investors and shareholders and include items deemed necessary for investment decisions or for general understanding of the Group's business operations.
 Risks not of critical importance to investment decisions or general understanding of business operations have also been included.
 The Group recognizes that these risk events may occur, and has policies in place to contain them or respond to their occurrence.
 In order to properly evaluate the Group's operating status and future business, it is important to pay careful attention to the following items.
 The forward-looking risk items outlined below are those identified by the Group as of update date.
 Furthermore, the following is not an exhaustive list of the risks governing an investment in Gurunavi's shares.

 Restaurant promotion service account for 90% of the Group's consolidated sales, and because growth is highly dependent on the number of member restaurants and contract fees of each restaurant, our business performance is influenced by the business environment in the food service industry and changes in sales promotion policies of major accounts.
 Operating results may therefore be adversely affected in the event of events such as declines in the growth in number of member restaurants, or lower contract fees for each restaurant.

 The Group has established two original and unique items of business infrastructure: an official online search service for restaurants, providing the accurate, latest and impartial information on member restaurants, and a 1,000-person strong support system through which the Group builds strong relationships with restaurants.
-By providing support from multiple angles, the Group aims to fulfill its mission to preserve and grow the restaurant culture in Japan and contribute to improving productivity in the food service industry.
+By providing support from multiple angles, the Group aims to fulfill its mission to sustain and promote Japan’s vibrant food culture and contribute to improving productivity in the food service industry.
 The Group will continue aiming to retain its competitive position.
 Nevertheless, as the service to provide information through the internet has a low barrier for entry and many new businesses are emerging, it is possible that trends or the emergence of a new business model among competitors could adversely affect operating results.

 3.Number of users